EPA's Region 6 Office

 - The Targeted Brownfields Assessment (TBA) Program has funded over 40 environmental site assessments this past year.
 Services also include brownfield inventories, area-wide planning and site cleanup planning.
 There are now over 20 active TBA sites taking advantage of the free assessment services provided.
 Can your community use this assistance?

 - Technical Assistance to Brownfields (TAB) is an EPA-funded program assisting communities in their understanding and involvement in brownfields cleanup and revitalization, especially underserved, rural, small, and otherwise distressed communities.
-Kansas State Univesity's TAB Program (PDF, 1 p., 352KB) provides this free assistance for our region.
-Check out the University's 2013 TAB Brownfields Workshops.
+Kansas State Univesity's TAB Program (PDF, 1 p., 352KB) provides this free assistance for our region or visit the KSU TAB website to find webinars and workshops.